GACJ/callingitround/content/docs/conducting/2_coursing_orders/index.md

 * John Longridge's "Conducting & Coursing Order"
 * The Learning Curve "Conducting & Coursing order" (_The Ringing World_)
 * Steve Coleman's "The Bob Caller's Companion"

+## Notes

+[^1]: For some bands, it's sufficient to shout that the bells are crossed and they'll immediately right themselves.
+However, there are some things you can do as a conductor to make that swapping easier; see [Giving Guidance](../../supplemental_skills/3_giving_guidance) for more information.